migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-05-03 Fri: This week, i implemented unpredictable leader rotation by VRF function.
+Additionally, i was working with Uladzislau on bootnodes update, they consumed too much resources, we increased limits and added profiling information for future debugging.

+---

 2024-04-26 Fri: This week i was working on block proposing code.
 I provided additional logging, and refactored code, for feature seamless integration 1 second finality.
 Also, i'm collaborating with Adam on groth16 solidity part, i asked him to help me integrate web3 frameworks with local harmony development.

 ---